TheCommsChannel/TC2-BBS-mesh/README.md

 Note: There have been reports of issues with some device roles that may allow the BBS to communicate for a short time, but then the BBS will stop responding to requests.

-The following device roles that have been tested and working:
+The following device roles have been working:
 - **Client**
 - **Router_Client**